Admissions

 1. Have reliable, high-speed internet access.

-If you meet the above requirements, please pay tuition for a course.
+If you meet the above requirements, please pay your tuition for a course.
 If you still have a question, please send us an email.
 In your email, please include the following information:

-– Name
+– Name and Contact Information

 – Time Zone

-– Area or Setting of Chaplaincy Interest
+– Ministry Area or Setting of Chaplaincy Interest

 – Number of Years of Chaplaincy Experience

-– Number of Clinical Pastoral Education/Training Units
+– Number of Clinical Pastoral Education Units

 ApplyForAdmission